alykes/pihole/README.md

 Messing around with a pihole configuration using docker compose on a raspberry pi.

 The docker-compose.yml configuration is set up for a DHCP server to be run on pihole.
-Please to the following link for further documentation https://github.com/pi-hole/docker-pi-hole/ and https://docs.pi-hole.net/
+Please refer to the following link for further documentation https://github.com/pi-hole/docker-pi-hole/ and https://docs.pi-hole.net/